liferay/liferay-docs/userGuide/en/chapters/06-asset-framework.markdown

 # Leveraging the Asset Framework

 Any type of content in Liferay is considered an asset.
-In chapters 2 and 3, we already examined Liferay's most common type of asset: web content.
+In chapters 2 and 3, we examined Liferay's most common type of asset: web content.
 Other types of assets include blog posts, wiki articles, message board posts, bookmarks, and documents.
 It's possible for developers to define custom asset types that utilize Liferay's asset framework.
 Originally, the asset framework was created to provide a mechanism for adding tags to blog entries, wiki articles, and web